alex-courtis/way-displays/README.md

 [Contributions](CONTRIBUTING.md) are always welcome.

+[Milestone 1.9](https://github.com/alex-courtis/way-displays/milestone/1) contains a prioritised list of issue I would be eternally grateful for you to work on.

 ## Help Wanted - GUI Configurator

 way-displays can currently be configured via the configuration file and CLI.

 A GUI client would greatly enhance usability.
+See [wdisplays collaboration](https://github.com/alex-courtis/way-displays/issues/55) for a great candidate.

 The client could use the same [IPC socket and YAML streaming protocol](doc/IPC.md) as the CLI.